yanisslav-sidusai/sidus-ai-core/README.md

     See the License for the specific language governing permissions and limitations under the License.

+## Value Proposition
+CaOps enables SIDUS developers to integrate causal AI analytics and social insights directly into their agents, reducing complexity and improving explainability across the ecosystem.

 ## 🎥 Demo Video
 [![Watch the video](https://img.youtube.com/vi/N_XDSfQeC1s/hqdefault.jpg)](https://youtu.be/N_XDSfQeC1s)